WHAT IS DIR/FLOORTIME?

-We can call the latter, "a wooing process" (see our Research section) rather than as is done in traditional behavioral based methodologies (ABA) a behaviorally reinforced or monkey see as I do or "command you to do" process, where your child in accordance to schedules of behavioral reinforcement receives a verbal or concrete token/reinforcer after properlycomplying (e.g., a cookie, toy, robotic "Good Job", etc).
+We can call the latter, however, "unscientific" it may sound but is extraordinarily so, "a wooing process" (see our Research section) rather than as is done in traditional behavioral based methodologies (ABA) a trained behaviorally reinforced or monkey see as I do or "command you to do" process, where your child in accordance to schedules of behavioral reinforcement receives a verbal or concrete token/reinforcer after properly complying with the demands of the task (e.g., a cookie, toy, robotic "Good Job", etc).
 Following your child's lead and wooing him/her into wanting to engage begins to cultivate authentic and spontaneously meaningful back and forth social engagement and begins to set the neurodevelopmental foundations for simple to increasingly complex symbolic ideas and meaningful (social-pragmatic) expressive language.

-This necessitates necessary arousal, security and integration of your child's senses-emotions-and motor coordination on a simple level.
-For example, opening and closing simple circles of communication.
+This necessitates the necessary arousal, security and integration of your child's senses-emotions-and motor planning/coordination (executive functioning) on a simple back-and-forth neurophysiological social-emotional interactive level.
+We call this the opening and closing of simple circles of social-emotional communication.
 This begins from infancy, mommy smiles to baby, a smile begets a smile, a frown a frown and so forth, It is extraordinarily useful if not critical to begin to think not in terms of your child's "non-compliant vs compliant behaviors" but more accurately, expansively and respectfully with what we refer to from a comprehensive evidenced based bio psycho social developmental perspective as your child's unique individual processing differences or "sensory-affect-motor connections."

 This involves at a minimum a basic practical knowledge from the clinician with respect to the ability of your child to obtain/exert the necessary arousal to initially sustain back and forth attention/interaction, depending upon his individual sensory profile (e.g., calm or excitement) in order to integrate and co-regulate/co-communicate with others simple to complex two-way back and forth social-emotional engagement.
 Moderate disruptions in your child's sensory-affect-motor connections (i.e., under-responsivity, over-responsivity or mixed responsivities in or across one or more sensory-affect motor domains, vestibular, tactile, proprioceptive, visual spatial, interoceptive, etc) creates mild to severe challenges in establishing and maintaining basic core social engagement and communication.
 So it is never a question (as much as it is often regrettably presented by special educators and other clinicians, ad nauseam) of your child learning to be compliant to the task or follow on command more "appropriate behavioral responses" (and all too often as egregiously done as a "sensory reward", i.e., give him 5 minutes on bouncing up and down on a large ball, trampoline or on a swing) but rather you beginning to learn how to woo, soothe and co-regulate with your child across many different instances and throughout the day to make engagement desirable pleasurable and sustainable!